-However, if the dust storm is affected by cloud and rain of a front during the transport process, it is conducive to scouring and depositing the suspended particulates.
+However, if the dust storm is affected by cloud and rain of a front during the transport process, it is conducive to scouring and depositing the particulate matter.
 The EPA refers to weather forecast models of Central Weather Bureau, Japan and the US to analyze whether the dust storm will be affected by the precipitation of a front and determine how the dust storm might affect Taiwan.

 Supplementary assessment in determining behaviors of dust storms